Dismantlability of weakly systolic complexes and applications: Introduction

 {\bf Theorem E.} {\it Let $G$ act properly by simplicial automorphisms on a finite dimensional weakly systolic complex $\bf X$.
 Then $\bf X$ is a finite dimensional model for $\eg$.
 If, moreover, the action of $G$ on $\bf X$ is cocompact, then $\bf X$ is a finite model for $\eg$.}

 As an immediate consequence we get an analogous result about $\eg$ for systolic groups.
 This was conjectured in \cite[Chapter 40]{Chat}.
 Przytycki \cite{Pr3} showed that the Rips complex (with the constant at least $5$) of a systolic complex is an $\eg$ space.
 Our result gives a systolic---and thus much nicer---model of $\eg$ in that case.
+In particular the new model allows us to construct other classifying spaces; cf. \cite{O3}.

 In the final Section \ref{final} we present some further results about systolic complexes and groups.
-Besides a stronger version of the fixed point theorem mentioned above, we remark on another approach to this theorem initiated by Zawi\' slak \cite{Z} and Przytycki \cite{Pr2}.
-In particular, our Proposition \ref{round} proves their conjecture about round complexes; cf. \cite[Conjecture 3.3.1]{Z} and \cite[Remark 8.1]{Pr2}.
-Finally, we show (cf. Claim \ref{Z}) how our results about $\eg$ apply to the questions of existence of particular boundaries of systolic groups (and thus to the Novikov conjecture for systolic groups with torsion).
+Besides a stronger version of Theorem C, we remark on another approach to this theorem initiated by Zawi\' slak \cite{Z} and Przytycki \cite{Pr2}.
+In particular, our Proposition \ref{round} proves their conjecture about round complexes; cf.\ \cite[Conjecture 3.3.1]{Z} and \cite[Remark 8.1]{Pr2}.
+Finally, we show (cf.\ the end of Section \ref{final}) how our results about $\eg$ apply to the questions of existence of particular boundaries of systolic groups (and thus to the Novikov conjecture for systolic groups with torsion).
 This relies on earlier results of Osajda-Przytycki \cite{OsPr}.